 A. We definitely can fit your group in for a spa escape.
 We have many offerings for Bridal Parties, Ladies Night Out, Corporate events and more.
-With our location inside the University Plaza Hotel we have the amenities for larger groups to utilize.
 Check out our offerings under our Packages menu.
 For group reservations please make sure to contact our Guest Services Specialist at least 6 weeks in advance for availability.

 Q?
 Do your gift cards expire?

 A. Our gift cards have NO expiration and do not lose any value.
-They are valid at either of our spa locations.
 They are however non-refundable and hold no cash value.

 Q?
 What is your cancellation policy?

 A. Our professional staff allocates time especially for each guest, therefore a credit card is requested to guarantee each appointment reservation.